• © 2025 kiraluna.com Contact Me 0

 How common is Hereditary alpha tryptasemia

-Because that means that there could be millions of people carrying multiple copies of the alpha tryptase gene, it should come as no surprise that some people will have more than one explanation for their symptoms.
-Again, it must be stressed that there is great variability from person to person in terms of what symptoms the duplications or triplications do or do not cause.
+Elevated serum tryptase is found in possibly up to 6 percent of the general population.
+This indicates that millions of people may carry multiple copies of the alpha tryptase gene, so it's not surprising that some individuals will have more than one explanation for their symptoms.
+It should also be emphasized that there is significant variability among individuals regarding which symptoms duplications or triplications do or do not cause.

 What is Hereditary alpha tryptasemia Syndrome

 In addition to having higher blood tryptase levels, individuals with more alpha tryptase copies also report more shared symptoms.
 These symptoms can be associated with multiple organ systems and may be hard to explain.
+Symptoms may include skin itching,(

-What is Hereditary alpha tryptasemia Syndrome cont..
+What is Hereditary alpha tryptasemia Symptoms

-- Chronic skin flushing, itching, or hives
+• Chronic skin flushing, itching, or hives

-- Bee sting allergy
+• Bee sting allergy

-- Chronic head, back, and joint pain
+• Chronic joint pain

-- Skeletal abnormalities
+• Skeletal abnormalities

-- GI disturbances, including IBS, and numerous food and drug reactions and intolerances
+• GI disturbances, including IBS, and numerous food and drug reactions and intolerances